orbitsdev/lucyapp/documents/cancelled_bets_api.md

     "message": "The given data was invalid",
     "data": {
-        "date": ["The date field must be a valid date"], "per_page": ["The per page field must be between 1 and 100"] }
+        "date": ["The date field must be a valid date"], "per_page": ["The per page field must be between 1 and 100"], "game_type_id": ["The selected game type id is invalid"] }
 }
 ```